What do you mean you're trying to figure out EIB history in terms of what?

 That's populism.

-That's xenophobia, that's racism or what have you.
+That's racism or what have you.

-And the only way those kinds of theories can exist is if you have already accepted that America's existence is illegitimate, that its founding was immoral and illegitimate and unjust, and that all of this is part of the process of correcting all of the unjust immorality and illegitimacy of the founding of this country.
+And the only way those kinds of theories can exist is if you have already accepted that America's existence is illegitimate, that its founding was immoral and illegitimate and unjust.

 In other words, English as the official language is illegitimate because the country is.

-Whatever they want to say to disqualify the greatness or any other aspect of this country.
+The country exists because it was built on the backs of slaves, whatever they want to say to disqualify the greatness or any other aspect of this country.

-That that became controversial, and that it was something for which Trump was overwhelmingly guilty.
+That that became controversial and that it was something for which Trump was overwhelmingly guilty.

 It's committed some grave error.